What is Nickel? – Its Alloys, Properties, and Uses

 Manufacturing of Nickel

-Nickel is recovered principally from the nickel sulfides pentlandite, pyrrhotite, and millerite, containing approximately 1% nickel, and the iron-bearing lateritic ores limonite and garnierite, which contain around 4% nickel.
+Nickel is primarily extracted from two main groups of ores: the nickel sulfides—namely pentlandite, pyrrhotite, and millerite, which typically contain about 1% nickel—and iron-rich lateritic ores such as limonite and garnierite, which generally contain around 4% nickel.

-It generates nickel oxide, which is reduced in electric furnaces at temperatures ranging from (1360 0C -1610 0C and volatilized to produce Class I nickel metal and nickel sulfate.
+The drying step yields nickel oxide, which is subsequently reduced in electric furnaces operating at temperatures between 1,360°C and 1,610°C. Through this sequence, both Class I nickel metal and nickel sulfate can be produced.

 Properties of Nickel